Treaty of Waitangi: Māori text

+The first article indicates that the Māori chiefs "give absolutely to the Queen of England for ever the complete government over their land" (according to a modern translation by Hugh Kāwharu).

 Differences

 The English and Māori texts differ.
-As some words in the English treaty did not translate directly into the written Māori language of the time, the Māori text is not a literal translation of the English text It has been claimed that Henry Williams, the missionary entrusted with translating the treaty from English, was fluent in Māori and that far from being a poor translator he had in fact carefully crafted both versions to make each palatable to both parties without either noticing inherent contradictions.
+As some words in the English treaty did not translate directly into the written Māori language of the time, the Māori text is not a literal translation of the English text.
+It has been claimed that Henry Williams, the missionary entrusted with translating the treaty from English, was fluent in Māori and that far from being a poor translator he had in fact carefully crafted both versions to make each palatable to both parties without either noticing inherent contradictions.